tc-tommo/cv/cv.md

 ### 🏭 Grant Westfield (2021)
 - Beam saw operator responsible for refurbishment of damaged products.

-### 📝 Inkwell PR - Software developer (Dec 2023 - Aug 2024)
-- Worked as part of a team, delivering projects to tight deadlines and communicating with clients.

-### ⚽ PlayerData - Firmware engineering intern (Jun - Sep 2023)
-- Collaborated with colleagues to solve problems and deliver results under pressure.

 ---

-# 🤝 Volunteering & Non-technical Involvement
+# 🤝 Voluntary Work

 ### 🤸‍♂️ Edinburgh University Gymnastics Club

 **Social and fundraising coordinator**
 - Promoted events on social media and in person, increasing attendance and engagement.
 - Planned and organised social activities and fundraising initiatives, collaborating with other sports clubs.
-- Worked as a team with committee, coaches, and club members.
+- Worked to build community between committee, coaches, and club members.

 ### 📰 Turing Fest Media Assistant
 - Assisted with event setup, reception, and attendee support, demonstrating strong communication and problem-solving skills.